Sa Dec noodles and the delicious secret from hundred-year-old rice flour from Nga Bat river

 Báo Tuổi Trẻ•22/04/2024

-Sa Dec noodles are famous for their special recipe from a hundred-year-old rice flour craft village, creating chewy, crunchy noodles that don't fall apart when boiled in water, and can be eaten forever without getting bored.
+Sa Dec noodles are famous for their special recipe from a century-old rice flour craft village, creating chewy, crispy noodles that don't fall apart when boiled in water, and can be eaten forever without getting bored.

-Today, the rice flour craft village in Sa Dec city, Dong Thap province is concentrated in Tan Phu Dong commune and ward 2 along the Nga Bat river.
-Villagers say that the water from this river produces rice flour with the best whiteness and smoothness.
-From the flour, people make handmade rice noodles, roll them into molds and then dry them in the sun along the riverbank.
-With a family recipe passed down through many generations and a special type of rice flour produced from the flour village, Sa Dec rice noodles have a moderate softness and elasticity, no sour smell and do not become crumbly when dipped in boiling water.
-To create the characteristic softness and elasticity, the stages of mixing the flour, spreading the noodles and drying them in the sun also require special skills.
+Nowadays, the rice flour craft village in Sa Dec city, Dong Thap province is concentrated in Tan Phu Dong commune and ward 2 along the Nga Bat river.
+Villagers say that the water from this river produces rice flour with the best whiteness and smoothness, from which people make handmade rice noodles, roll them into molds and dry them in the sun along the river bank.
+With a family recipe passed down through many generations and a special type of rice flour produced from the flour village, Sa Dec rice noodles have a moderate softness and elasticity, no sour smell and do not fall apart when dipped in boiling water.
+To create the characteristic softness and elasticity, the steps of mixing the flour, spreading the noodles and drying them in the sun also require special skills.

 Sa Dec seafood noodle dish is another choice for diners.

-Dry noodles with sauce made according to a special recipe mixed with minced meat, raw vegetables, fried onions and garlic, served with a bowl of pork offal soup.
+Dry rice noodles with special sauce mixed with minced meat, raw vegetables, fried onions and garlic, served with a bowl of pork offal soup

-A plate of dry noodles with liver and thinly sliced pork, bean sprouts, raw vegetables and specially prepared sauce makes diners unforgettable when enjoying it once in Sa Dec.
+A plate of dry noodles with liver and thinly sliced pork, bean sprouts, and raw vegetables in a specially prepared sauce makes it unforgettable for diners when enjoying it once in Sa Dec.

 Comment (0)